:::: One-line Brief//

 :::: Inspiration from Nature//

-Solenopsis Invicta make underwater tunnels and colonies by trapping air particles in binder.
+Fire ants (Solenopsis Invicta) make underwater tunnels and colonies by trapping air particles in a binder.

 There is a broader issue at hand followed by a more focused problem.
 Life on Earth is never entirely safe from threats to its existence.
-Rising temperatures, thermo-nuclear war, global epidemic and machine takeover etc. are a few such threats.
-Different space programs have been funded to colonize other planets but they appear to be an escape door for richest among the rich.
+Rising temperatures, thermonuclear war, global epidemic, and machine takeover, etc. are a few such threats.
+Different space programs have been funded to colonize other planets but they appear to be an escape door for the richest among the rich.
 What can we do to sustain a global calamity?

 A little explored, closest to the pricey escape-to-space program, and potentially the most feasible post-apocalyptic conditions for survival on Earth is underwater.
-Presently, there have been invented underwater pods, restaurants and but a serious research (and investment) needs to be made to inundate an entire city safely.
+Presently, there have been invented underwater pods, restaurants and but serious research (and investment) needs to be made to inundate an entire city safely.
 A new architectural paradigm is sought which brings large-scale urban habitat safely underwater.

 A number of land organisms have evolved their organs to sustain underwater for a long period of time.
 But the most relevant solution to this problem is hydrophobicity of fire ants.
-These tiny architects (Solenopsis Invicta) can build rafts and colonies both on surface of the water and in it.
-Their amazing ability to construct inside-out make their colonies waterproof, systematic and expandable.
-They follow mathematical rules in the building process which can be be mimicked by mankind.
+These tiny architects (Solenopsis Invicta) can build rafts and colonies both on the surface of the water and in it.
+Their amazing ability to construct inside-out makes their colonies waterproof, systematic, and expandable.
+They follow mathematical rules in the building process which can be mimicked by mankind.

 The conventional methods of underground and underwater construction need to be understood first.
-Deepest underground mines in the world (please see technology montage) serve as case studies to understand distribution of loads without columns.
+Deepest underground mines in the world (please see technology montage) serve as case studies to understand the distribution of loads without columns.
 Concepts like Otoh Gunga in Star Wars and several design competition entries broaden the horizon for structural possibilities.
 Underwater sound absorption property of porous aluminum matches the micro-level cross-section of ant’s colony.
 It turns out that the answer lies in the infinitesimally small details of both material and structure.
-Building process on land wouldn’t work underwater.
+The building process on land wouldn’t work underwater.
 An inside-out construction methodology needs to be devised.